-The Hepatitis B vaccine is one of the NHS’ routine immunisations.
-Most people are vaccinated as babies, with a dose given at 8, 12 and 16 weeks of age.
-If you were not vaccinated as a baby or child, you should still do so as an adult, particularly if you fall into one of the following high risk groups:
+Most Singaporeans are vaccinated as babies, with three doses given at birth, 1 month and 5 or 6 months.
+If you were not vaccinated as a baby or child, MOH recommends that you should still do so as an adult.

 - People who have sex with multiple partners

 - Sex workers

 - Employees handling body fluids such as blood

 - Anyone receiving a blood transfusion, and their carers

 - People with chronic liveror kidney disease